With the best cheap electric mountain bikes starting at around £3k, you don't need to spend the earth to discover the joy of assisted trail riding.

 The good news is that there are now a few good mid-drive full-suspension e-bikes available around the £3,000 -£4,000/$3,500- $4,500 mark.
 And although the direct sales mail order brands still dominate, there are more proper bike shop bike brands making more affordable eMTBs.

 Geometry however, is not upgradeable.
 You’re stuck with it.
 No matter how tempting a deal is, don’t get an eMTB that is out of date in terms of its dimensions.
 Geometry numbers to look out for: head angle, chainstay length and standover.
 The latter two dimensions are especially important if you’re a shorter rider.
+E-bikes with mullet wheels (29in up front, and 27.5in at the rear) are also worth seeking out as they tend to be more agile in the turns, and give more bum clearance on steep descents.
 Find out what numbers to look for and why they’re important with our comprehensive guide to mountain bike geometry.

 Similarly, you may find all sorts of deals on eMTBs with relatively modest amounts of travel.
 We’d be very wary of getting an eMTB with less than 140mm of travel.
-E-bikes take a lot of (ab)use and also give a lot back straight back into the componentry.
+E-bikes take a lot of (ab)use and also pass a lot of punishment to the components.
 With bikes this heavy, that can cover ground at such speed (uphill, downhill and along-hill!), the componentry takes a hammering.
 A hammering that perhaps 120mm of travel isn’t quite cut out for.
+And given that pedal efficiency is not as important (thanks to having up to 600W on tap) you may as well go for an e-bike with at least 140mm travel.

 Should I wait to buy an electric mountain bike?